 Ash Wednesday is a great Festival, so denominated from the Ceremony of giving ashes.
 The ashes must be made from the branches of Olive, or some other tree which was blessed on the Palm Sunday of the prior year.
+The

-The Priest blesses the ashes by making the sign of the cross on them, and perfuming them with Incense.
+Priest blesses the ashes by making the sign of the cross on them, and perfuming them with Incense.
 The ashes are laid on the foreheads of the people.

-Carnaval, Shrove Tide.
-Lent, and Ember weeks.-The Popish Carnaval originated in the determination of some of the nominal Christians to entice the Pagans by reviving the aucient Bacchanalia under other names.
-The Lupercalia of Faunus, and the Megalesia of Cybele, the extreme licentiousness of which was promoted by the masks and disguises in which the parties concealed themselves, are the prototypes of the modern Masquerades, and Romish Carnavals.
+Carnaval, Shrove Tide, Lent, and Ember weeks.-The Popish Carnaval originated in the determination of some of the nominal Christians to entice the Pagans by reviving the ancient Bacchanalia under other names.
+The Lupercalia of Faunus, and the Megalesia of Cybele, the extreme licentiousness of which was promoted by the masks and disguises in which the parties concealed themselves, are the prototypes of the modern Masquerades, and Romish Car-

 The duration of the Lent Fast varies in different places, and also in strictness of regimen.
-All meat, and wine, and other luxuries are prohibited, and the celebration of marriage; but the Prelates and Priests dispense with the rules, if there is money sufficient paid for the indulgence.
-At Rome there are ruses, it there is money sufficient paid for the indulgence.
+All meat, and wine, and other luxuries are prohibited, and the celebration of marriage; but the Prelates and Priests dispense with the rales, if there is money sufficient paid for the indulgence.
 At Rome there are forty stations which are appointed to be visited, one for each day during Lent; and by the more superstitious people they all are attended.
 They commence with Ash Wednesday and close with Palm Sunday.
 On the fourth Sunday in Lent, the Pope blesses the Golden Rose; with Frankincense, Holy Water, Balm, and Musk, mixed together.
 That Rose, the Romanists say, is remarkable for its colour, fragrance, and taste; and the Gold, the Musk, and the Balm, are emblems of the Divine, Spiritual, and Human Nature of Christ.
+Palm Sunday is a high day, on which there is a procession with palms, in imitation of the Lord's entry into Jerusalem.